Updated: Mar 20

 Intellectual humility.
 Just like Erasmus, we must learn that our beliefs and perceptions may be wrong, and that we should therefore hold on to them gently, be open to changing our minds, and tolerate other points of view.

 There are techniques and tools we can use to understand the other side.
 You might think you’d need more than a pitch modulator to understand your political opponents – but you’d be surprised: research has found that modulating political candidates’ voices to have a lower pitch actually makes people more likely to vote for them.
 But maybe a better technique for understanding the other side would be to read their news sources and books, or listen to their podcasts.
-The OpenMind Platform is a powerful new tool designed specifically for this purpose of depolarizing political debates.
+Perspectives is a powerful new tool from the Constructive Dialogue Institute, designed specifically for this purpose of depolarizing political debates.
 You’ll know you’ve succeeded once you’re ready to pass the Ideological Turing Test – articulate the other side’s position so clearly that people can’t tell you don’t believe in it.

 Try to break it down into simpler parts.
 As you explore the fundamental reasons why you believe what you believe or see the world the way you do, you will better understand yourself and construct a more explicit model of the world – and you may find some unjustified assumptions that need to be corrected.
 You can use the double-crux technique from the Center for Applied Rationality to trace your beliefs back with someone to find the point of disagreement.
 Even if you can’t resolve the debate, you can at least clarify what facts or values need further examination.